spstack/evolution-sim/README.md

 * Reproduce
 * Kill

 If a creature chooses the "kill" action, it will only work if there is another creature directly in front of it.
-That target creature is automatically consumed for food and the hunting creature is turned a slightly more red color.
-This color is reflected in the vision of other creatures, so that others can tell the difference between a violent and non-violent creature.
-This allows for various survival strategies to emerge.
+That target creature is automatically consumed for food.
 The kill action still costs energy regardless of whether it is successful.

+The color of the creatures is also a trait that can be randomly mutated.
+Whenever a creature reproduces, it's offspring have a small chance to change each RGB component of their color.
+Across subsequent generations, this color can continue to evolve.
+This kind of results in a way to track similar creatures, although that's not really guaranteed because color doesn't directly relate to how similar a creatures DNA is.